Chocolate Chip Cookies

 - GREAT FOR: a treat, picnics, friends and family visiting, they also make nice homemade gifts!

-- TASTE & TEXTURE: crisp on the outside, soft and full of chocolate on the inside.
+- TASTE & TEXTURE: crisp around the edges, soft and full of chocolate on the inside.

 - SERVING: great on their own or with a glass of milk.